RISE-drones/DSS-DJI-iOS/README.md

 ## Create secret file for DJI key
 Copy the Secrets-Sample file to Secrets.
 Add you DJI key here.
 The creation of this file was supposed to happen automatically in the build phase..

+# Contributing
+If you would want to contribute to RISE drone system please take a look at [the guide for contributing](contributing.md) to find out more about the guidelines on how to proceed.

+# License
+RISE drone system is realeased under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause)